maksim-mitrofanov/CS193p-SwiftUI/Lectures/Lecture 6/Readme.md

 * Create a new View that takes an array of items as one of it's parameters
 * Calculate width for grid items based on the amount of items passed, as well as columns that can be constructed with the views of specified aspect ratio
+* Make sure that all matched cards are face up
+* Add a Pie as a counter for the background of emojis